-- Concentration of economic growth under the impact of foreign direct investments in and around the city of Bucharest and increasing disparities between the Bucharest-Ilfov region and the other seven regions, and the emergence of congestion problems in the capital city; - Socio-economic decline of a significant number of large cities and their diminished role in the development of the adjacent areas and of the regions; - Increasing demographic imbalances at regional level, with severely altered age structure and population ageing, showing an alarming trend especially in the southern part of the country; - Loss of urban functions in many small and medium towns, especially in monoindustrial localities that were affected by restructuring, frequently associated with a deterioration of social problems; - Re-emergence of the historical development imbalance between the eastern and the western parts of the country, economic decoupling of traditionally underdeveloped areas in the eastern and northern parts of the country as well as in the areas along the Danube; - Poor accessibility of certain areas, with a negative impact on local development; - A labour force deficit in large areas, due to decreasing population, massive temporary migration and ageing, adding pressure on social and health services; - Potential economic stagnation in mountain areas; - Low competitiveness of many businesses, especially in tourism, poor level of labour productivity, shortage of capital investments, lack of managerial skills, low degree of modern technology use;
+- Concentration of economic growth and of foreign direct investments around the city of Bucharest and increasing disparities compared to the other regions, accompanied by worsening congestion of the capital; - Socio-economic decline of a significant number of large cities and their diminished role in the development of the adjacent areas and of the regions; - Increasing demographic imbalances at regional level, with severely altered age structure and population ageing, showing an alarming trend especially in the southern part of the country; - Loss of urban functions in many small and medium towns, especially in monoindustrial localities that were affected by restructuring and the resulting deterioration of social problems; - Re-emergence of the historical development imbalance between the eastern and the western parts of the country, economic decoupling of traditionally underdeveloped areas in the eastern and northern parts of the country as well as in the areas along the Danube;

-- Poor quality of public infrastructure, degradation urban utilities, inability to preserve historical and cultural assets; - Limited experience and ability of local public authorities to manage complex sustainable development programmes including the economic, social and environmental components.
+- Poor accessibility of certain areas, with a negative impact on local development; - A labour force deficit in large areas, due to decreasing population, massive temporary migration and ageing, adding pressure on social and health services; - Potential economic stagnation in mountain areas; - Low competitiveness of many businesses, especially in tourism, poor level of labour productivity and capital investments, lack of managerial skills, low degree of modern technology use; - Poor quality of public infrastructure, degradation urban utilities, inability to preserve historical and cultural assets; - Limited experience and ability of local public authorities to manage complex sustainable development programmes including the economic, social and environmental components.

-The strategic targets of the Regional Operational Programme 2007-2013 are meant to offer concrete and effective answers to the above-mentioned weak points by mobilising regional and local resources and potential toward producing the greatest possible impact on regional and local development.
-They provide the rationale for the measures to be taken by regional, county and local authorities with a view to remedy and significantly improve the situation in the short and medium term.
+These observations provided the background for the measures to be taken by regional, county and local authorities with a view to remedy and significantly improve the situation in the short and medium term.